mesosphere/marathon-ui/coding-guidelines/coding-guidelines.md

 }

 /**
- * Description of what the function does.
+ * Description how the function behaves.
  *
  * @param {Function} a A function containing a callback.
  * @return {String} Returns a String containing "done".